designtech44/bamazon/README.md

 4. Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).

 5. Then create a Node application called `bamazonCustomer.js`.

-Running this application will first display all of the items available for sale.
-Include the ids, names, and prices of products for sale.
+6. To Run this application in the bash terminal to display all of the items available for sale.
+Go to file, open terminal and type [nodemon] to start, and the node bamazonCustomer.js. window will open to Include the ids, Product names, Department, prices of products for sale and the Stock Quantity.

-6. The app should then prompt users with two messages.
+7. The app should then prompt users with three messages.

+* The first should ask them "Would you like to shop?"
+(Y/N).

-* The first should ask them the ID of the product they would like to buy.
+* The second message should ask "Please select the ID of the product you wish to buy".

-* The second message should ask how many units of the product they would like to buy.
+* The third message is "How many units would you like to purchase?".

-7. Once the customer has placed the order, your application should check if your store has enough of the product to meet the customer's request.
+1. Once the customer has placed the order, your application should check if your store has enough of the product to meet the customer's request.

 * If not, the app should log a phrase like `Insufficient quantity!`, and then prevent the order from going through.